elapouya/python-nagios-helpers/README.rst

        --name=NAME      Hostname

-For more information, `Read The Fabulous Manual<http://python-nagios-helpers.readthedocs.org>`_!
+For more information, `Read The Fabulous Manual <http://python-nagios-helpers.readthedocs.org>`_ !